eaceto/eaceto/README.md

 I am Ezequiel, also known as Kimi, from Buenos Aires, Argentina.

 - 🔭 I’m currently working on architecture of banking systems, mobile apps and embedded systems.
-- 🌱 I’m currently learning Dart and Flutter.
+- 🌱 I’m currently learning Multiplatform Desktop apps with Dart and Flutter.
 - ⌨ I’m developing an OSS/OSH Linux PalmTop Computer.
 - 👯 I’m looking to collaborate on iOS, Android and React Native library.
 - 💬 Ask me about iOS, Android, React Native, microservices and Embedded Systems